No products in the cart.

 Order today and get this recording for 50% off!

 Audio Course and Materials Package – CD or Download:

 CD: plus $8.50 shipping and, in CA, sales tax.

 CA General: This program is approved for 1.0 units of general CLE in California.

 Please note: Our recorded webinars are self-study only.
 Participatory credits are not available for this program.

-FL General: This program is approved for 1.0 units of general CLE in Florida through February 10, 2018.
+FL General: This program is no longer approved in Florida.
+CLE expired February 10, 2018.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.

 Terms and Policies

 Recording policy: No audio or video recording of any program is permitted.